cgathergood/cgathergood/README.md

 ### Hi there 👋

-My name is Calum and I'm a Scottish Software developer working for [Prospa](https://www.prospa.com/) in Sydney Australia 🏴󠁧󠁢󠁳󠁣󠁴󠁿🇦🇺

-I started out as a native Android developer but have a tendency to float between different tech stacks, however I like to hover around frontend apps mostly 💻 📱
+My name is Calum and I'm a Software developer taking a bit of a break 😎 I started out as a native Android developer but have a tendency to float between different tech stacks, however I like to hover around frontend apps mostly 💻 📱

 I've learned new technologies before and will do so again 💡